 PRACTICUM (1-6) A survey of action research theory and methods, focusing on theoretical, methodological, and ethical tenets with an emphasis on applied research in educational settings.
 PRACTICUM TESOL (3) This course is an advanced, supervised practicum in TESOL.
 The practicum provides an opportunity to teach in an English as a Second Language classroom setting.
 The course is designed to help candidates understand the connection between teaching and student learning by analyzing the multiple, dynamic relationships between planning, instruction, and assessment.
 Candidates will complete a Teacher Work Sample as an extended assignment to assess their instructional choices and strategies in relation to current research in pedagogy, curriculum standards, and content area knowledge.
 Prerequisite: Approval of advisor.
 PRACTICUM IN COUNSELING (3) The practice of counseling in a closely supervised clinical setting for a total of 100 hours, at least 40 of which are direct client contact hours as approved by instructor.
 Emphasizes is on the practical application of counseling skills and theories for advanced students in the counseling program.
 Prerequisite: ED619, ED620, ED621,ED622, ED623, ED624, ED625, ED677, and consent of advisor.

 INTERNSHIP IN ADMINISTRATION AND SUPERVISION (3-6 credits) F/SP The practice of administration and supervision in an educational setting is the goal of the program.
 Through the internship, a prospective administrator is exposed to the day to day operations of a school or educational setting.
 It is a critical transition prior to full time appointment in a position.
-Prerequisite: At least three Administration/Supervision Specialization Graduate courses and consent of advisor.
+Prerequisite: At least three Administration and Supervision specialization graduate courses (of which must include ED-610) and consent of advisor.
 INTERNSHIP IN COUNSELING (3 credits) FA/SP/As Needed The practice of counseling in an approved closely supervised setting for a total of 600 hours, at least 240 of which are direct client contact hours as approved by instructor.
 Interns meet regularly on campus or on-site with the faculty instructor.
 This internship may be taken over one semester for 6 credits or two consecutive semesters.
-Prerequisite: ED619, ED620, ED621, ED622, ED623, ED624, ED625, ED677, ED692 and Consent of Advisor
+Prerequisite: ED619, ED620, ED621, ED622, ED623, ED624, ED625, ED677, ED692 and Consent of Advisor INTERNSHIP IN SPECIAL EDUCATION (3 credits) FA/SP/As Needed.
+Through the internship teachers will have the opportunity for their first experience with special education.
+Teachers will focus on the application and implementation of the Council for Exceptional Children (CEC) initial practice-based professional preparation standards and the 22 High Leverage Practices (HLPs) within a special education setting in their respective schools.
+Teachers will meet in weekly seminars to discuss and critique their experiences regarding the standards and the HLPs.
+Prerequisite: At least five Special Education Specialization Graduate courses and consent of advisor/ program chair.

 May be repeated in a different topic area.
 Prerequisite: Graduate Status and instructor's approval.